jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 * be due to spurious k-mer matches that arise from a different species.

-I wanted to compute the **containment average nucleotide identity** (ANI) accurately by using k-mers.
-This containment ANI generalizes genome-genome ANI to _genome-metagenome_ ANI.
-And while there are methods for calculating this containment ANI from k-mers, sequencing depth becomes an issue.
+I wanted to compute the **containment average nucleotide identity** (ANI) by using k-mers: this containment ANI generalizes genome-genome ANI to _genome-metagenome_ ANI.
+If you want to do this using k-mers, sequencing depth becomes an issue.

 ----

-It turns out that the Skmer paper _almost_ tackled the exact problem above, but there was an issue: the Skmer paper only compares genomes-to-genomes, and I needed to compare genomes-to-metagenomes.
+It turns out that the aforementioned Skmer paper _almost_ tackled the exact problem above, but there was an issue: the Skmer paper only compares genomes-to-genomes, but I needed to compare genomes-to-metagenomes.

 So during 2022/2023, I spent a few nights at my local McDonald's, reading through the Skmer paper and working out the rough math for sylph.
 I implemented the statistical correction method and it seemed to work on some simulated sequences -- success!